Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \section{Security Risks and Enhancements by ISAC}

-In contrast to traditional systems, where sensing and communication operate independently, the dual functionality of ISAC creates tightly coupled dependencies: a security compromise of one functionality can propagate into the other (see Fig.~\ref{fig_vision}).
-This section systematically analyzes ISAC-induced risks and enhancements across the three domains, with a focus on ISAC-specific features that distinguish it from pure sensing and pure communication systems, as shown in Table~\ref{tab_isac_security_table}.
-We categorize attacks according to the domain of the legitimate entity being targeted rather than the attacker's domain (i.e., the victim defines the domain).
+In contrast to traditional systems, where sensing and communication operate independently, ISAC creates tightly coupled dependencies: a security compromise of one functionality can propagate into the other (see Fig.\,\ref{fig_vision}).
+This section systematically analyzes ISAC-induced risks and enhancements across the three domains, with a focus on ISAC-specific features that distinguish it from pure sensing and pure communication systems (see Table~\ref{tab_isac_security_table}, which shows how ISAC may introduce new security challenges and opportunities beyond standalone systems).
+We categorize attacks according to the domain of the legitimate entity being targeted rather than the attacker's domain (i.e., the victim defines the domain). \revv{We consider both external and internal adversaries, with passive or active RF capabilities, targeting cyber-physical, physical-layer and protocol domains.
+Attackers may aim at privacy leakage, sensing/communication degradation, unsafe control actions and compromise of trust, authentication and key management.\footnote{\revv{We assume that standard cryptographic primitives and secure hardware used for key storage and attestation operate correctly.
+However, vehicles, roadside units (RSUs) and base stations (BSs) may still be compromised or malicious, which motivates the need for cross-domain verification rather than reliance on a single trusted layer, as will be explained in Sec.~\ref{sec_multi_level}.}}}